GOODBOY008/fastexcel/website/docs/migration/from-fastexcel.md

 ## Conclusion

-Migrating from cn.idev FastExcel to Apache Fesod is a straightforward process due to the high degree of API compatibility and backward-compatible deprecated aliases.
+Migrating from cn.idev FastExcel to Apache Fesod (Incubating) is a straightforward process due to the high degree of API compatibility and backward-compatible deprecated aliases.
 The primary effort involves updating dependency declarations and package imports, with minimal to no logic changes required.

 The gradual migration strategy, supported by the temporary deprecated aliases (FastExcel, FastExcelFactory), allows teams to migrate at their own pace while maintaining full functionality.

-By following this guide, organizations can seamlessly transition to Apache Fesod and benefit from the long-term sustainability and community support of the Apache Software Foundation ecosystem.
+By following this guide, organizations can seamlessly transition to Apache Fesod (Incubating) and benefit from the long-term sustainability and community support of the Apache Software Foundation ecosystem.